ZK XLINK 1026 elementów

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Key role in advanced technologically fields – are used in hard drives, electric motors, medical apparatus and various technologically advanced devices.
+- Significant importance in modern technologies – are utilized in hard drives, electric motors, medical devices and other modern machines.

 Disadvantages of neodymium magnets: